moderndatacompany/dataos.info/docs/interfaces/metis/metis_ui_resources/metis_resources_computes.md

-# Computes Metadata On Metis UI
+# Metadata of Computes on Metis UI

 <aside class="callout">
 ⚠️ This page guides you on exploring and managing metadata for Computes on Metis.
 To learn in detail about the Compute as a  DataOS Resource, refer to this <a href="/resources/compute/">link</a>.

 </aside>

-Metis has integrated "Compute" as a "Resource” type entity for storing metadata pertaining to their attributes, real-time status, user engagements, manifest details, and more.
+Metis has integrated "Compute" as a "Resource” type entity for storing metadata pertaining to its attributes, real-time status, user engagements, manifest details, and more.
 This metadata plays a crucial role in tracking and management of resources within the Metis platform.

 On selecting **Computes,** the following information will appear on the screen: